The impact of COVID-19 on the elevator industry and what to do about it

 Expert Service Solutions is passionate about helping elevator services companies thrive.
-We want to help reduce the negative impact of COVID-19 on the industry, including our customers.
-Here we explain the potential impact of the pandemic on elevator services companies.
-We also share some ways* to enable them to continue operating during the pandemic while promoting the safety of employees, customers, and the wider population.
+Moreover, we want to help reduce the negative impact of COVID-19 on the industry, including our customers.
+So, here we explain the potential impact of the pandemic on elevator industry and services companies.
+Especially, we will also share some ways* to enable them to continue operating during the pandemic, Especially while promoting the safety of employees, customers, and the wider population.

 *We base our suggestions on our elevator industry expertise and official guidelines available on the date of writing (March 19, 2020).